• Skip to main content

 AAAI Talk Video: https://slideslive.com/38952401

-In recent years, large language models pretrained on vast quantities of raw text have revolutionized NLP.
-Existing methods, based on variations of causal or masked languages models, now provide the de facto methods for every NLP task.
+In recent years, large language models pre-trained on vast quantities of raw text have revolutionized NLP.
+Existing methods, based on variations of causal or masked language models, now provide the de facto methods for every NLP task.
 In this talk, I will discuss recent work on language model pretraining, from ELMo, GPT, and BERT to more recent models.
 I will aim for broad coverage of the overall trends but provide more details on the models we have been developing recently at Facebook AI and the University of Washington.
-These include in particular pre-training methods for sequence-to-sequence models, such as BART, mBART, and MARGE, which provide some of the most generally applicable approaches to date.
+These include, in particular pre-training methods for sequence-to-sequence models, such as BART, mBART, and MARGE, which provide some of the most generally applicable approaches to date.

-Luke Zettlemoyer is a Professor in the Paul G. Allen School of Computer Science & Engineering at the University of Washington, and a Research Scientist at Facebook.
-His research focuses on empirical methods for natural language semantics, and involves designing machine learning algorithms, introducing new tasks and datasets, and, most recently, studying how to best develop self-supervision signals for pre-training.
+Luke Zettlemoyer is a Professor in the Paul G. Allen School of Computer Science & Engineering at the University of Washington and a Research Scientist at Facebook.
+His research focuses on empirical methods for natural language semantics and involves designing machine learning algorithms, introducing new tasks and datasets, and, most recently, studying how to best develop self-supervision signals for pre-training.
 Honors include multiple paper awards, a PECASE award, and an Allen Distinguished Investigator Award.
-Luke received his PhD from MIT and was a postdoc at the University of Edinburgh.
+Luke received his Ph.D. from MIT and was a postdoc at the University of Edinburgh.

 Michael Wooldridge (EAAI-21)